Later interpolations in '1Thessalonians' and 'Hebrews', plus dating of 'Galatians'

 [and not "am eager to do" or "will be doing"]"

 That would suggest all the money collections have been done already when the epistle was written (consequently after '2Corinthians', when they were still in progress).
 These collections were completed in late 56 or early 57C.E. in Asia minor, Macedonia and Greece.
-For the Galatians, it was done in early 55 (1Co16:1).
+For the Galatians, Paul gave instructions about it to them in early 55 (1Co16:1).

 B) Eligibility of Gentiles (and Jews) in the